picosonic/bbc-fdc/tools/README.md

  * `8` - Unable to read sector data
  * `9` - Unable to allocate memory for decompression
  * `10` - Sector data CRC mismatch

+## BBC DFS Notes:
+ * Using a `.ddd` or `.sdd` output file for BBC DFS disks will assume 16 sectors per track (i.e. double density)
+ * Above can be overriden with the `-sectors` switch e.g. `-sectors 18`
+ * Disks with different densities on different sides cannot currently be captured into `.ddd` (watch this space)
+ * Better for the code to ultimately use the mod_density flag to auto detect the densities (maybe in the future)
+ * Not currently possible to just capture the second side of the disk - can just capture the first side (watch this space)